WSSSDC/HelpingHand/README.md

 ## 🤔 What's next for TBD
  - Add different themes
  - Integrate documentation for keywords in a tooltip
- - Add the ability to work with multiple files
  - Implement user accounts to allow for online saving of projects
  - Monetize, Monetize, Monetize